jimdigriz/freeradius-oauth2-perl/README.md

 ## OAuth2

-Put a copy of your username in a file called `username`, and your password in `password`.
+Put a copy of your user name in a file called `username`, and your password in `password`.
 Now type:

     curl -i	-F scope=openid \
     		-F client_id=$(awk -F= '/^clientid=/ { print $2 }' config) \